 Portland, Oregon | Redmond, Oregon | Mazama, Washington

-Our classic wilderness expeditions and custom group programs operate out of both our base camps, Odin Falls (Redmond, OR)and Mazama (Mazama, WA), while our main administrative operations, Portland Schools Program, and other group programs are stationed out of Portland, Oregon.
+Our classic wilderness expeditions and custom group programs operate out of both our base camps, Odin Falls (Redmond, Oregon)and Mazama (Mazama, Washington), while our main administrative operations, Portland Schools Program, and other group programs are stationed out of Portland, Oregon.
 Our classic wilderness expedition courses and most custom courses are typically 7 to 65 days in length, while the Portland Schools Program courses are specialized partnerships with urban schools, clubs, and organizations that can last from 2 hours to 5 day courses, and can include semester-long initiatives through in-school instructor programming.

 Logistics Coordinators are the backbone of our program operations; planning and preparing are their forte while interacting with students effectively during course starts, resupplies, and course ends.